Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    To do so, they provide many different profiles and options.
    Detailed interoperability is often achieved through
    other application standards such as those for
-   the broadcast, storage or video on demand.
+   broadcast, storage or video on demand.
 For interoperable live media ingest, this document provides guidance on how to use [[!ISOBMFF]] and [[!MPEGCMAF]] for formatting the media content.